parmentelat/r2lab-obsolete/website/status.md

 Complementary to the live map above, this status table presents the same status information in an alternative format.

 * The <b>availability</b> column:
-  Reports whether the node is usable or not.
-If not, this means you should not try to use that node for your experiment, as it may be physically powered off, or otherwise erratically.
+  tells you whether the node is usable or not.
+If not, this means you should not try to use that node for your experiment, as it may be physically powered off, or otherwise behave erratically.
 * The <b>on/off</b> column:
-	Reports if the node is currently turned on or off.
+  reports if the node is currently turned on or off.
 * The <b>ping</b> column:
-	Reports that the node answers a single ping at the experiment interface.
+  does the node answers a single ping at the wired network interface.
 * The <b>O.S</b> column:
-	Reports the nature of the O.S. that was last seen on that node.
+  the nature of the O.S. that was last seen on that node.

 Also please note that

 	 * Clicking anywhere in the header will focus on the nodes that are currently up; a second click returns to full mode.
  * Clicking a node badge will take it off the list

 <br />